Becoming an affiliate marketer and starting an affiliate website is a great way to make money online.

 Another way to think about it is like the address of your house.
 The domain lets people find and identify where your website (house) is.

 What is a web host?

 So what’s a web host, and how is it different from a domain name?

 If your domain name is like your house’s address, your web host is like the land your house sits on.

-It’s space that you rent on a server – which is just a special/more powerful computer compared to the one sitting on your desk – where you can build your website.
+It’s space that you rent on a server, which is just a special/more powerful computer compared to the one sitting on your desk.
+You use that space to build your website.

 What is Content Management Software (CMS)?

 Back in the nineties and early two thousands, if you wanted to build a website, you had to learn how to program HTML.

 HTML is a special language that tells your browser what a website looks like.

 Today we have content management software, or CMS.